stefanija-pechevska/azure-architectural-blueprint/INFRASTRUCTURE_AS_CODE_COMPARISON.md

 ## Hybrid Approach

-You can use both Bicep and Terraform in the same project:
+You can use multiple IaC tools in the same project:

-1. **Use Bicep for Azure-Specific Resources**
+1. **Use ARM Templates/Bicep for Azure-Specific Resources**
    - AKS clusters
    - Azure-specific services
    - Latest Azure features
+   - Template Specs for reuse

 2. **Use Terraform for Multi-Cloud Resources**
    - Cloud-agnostic resources